 Do I need to buy tickets in advance?

 No, though you may purchase advance tickets on our Eventbrite if desired.
 Feel free to pop in and buy your tickets at the door on the day of the show.
-Capacity is limited for Covid safety, so we recommend being there a little early to get your tickets and find a good seat.
+Capacity is limited for Covid safety, so we recommend being there a little early or purchasing online to secure your tickets and find a good seat.

 Can I reserve tickets over the phone?

 We do not offer phone reservations or ticket sales.
 Our tickets are available in person during box office hours or online at our Eventbrite.
 Box office opens thirty minutes before showtime.

 We recommend arriving at least 15 minutes early.
 This helps you can find seats with your party, as all seats are General Admission.
 The box office opens thirty minutes before showtime.
 Unless a different show is in progress, seating begins soon after the box office opens.

 Like most theaters, Lancaster Improv Players does not offer refunds for unused tickets or classes.
 In case bad weather prevents you from attending, email [email protected] as soon as possible and no later than the following day.
 We will do our best to make alternative arrangements, excluding a refund.

 Do you sell group tickets?
 Also, since it is general admission, can my group be seated together?

 We do not offer group ticket discounts on top of our already low ticket prices.
 Group seating can be arranged upon request.
 If you have a group of ten or more contact [email protected] to request group seating.

 We do not offer food or drink on-premises.
 That said, you’re in luck, there is a bodega immediately next door.
 We’re also BYOB, so feel free to bring your own but please act responsibly.